coldclimate/omnomfrickinnom/content/blog/2020-06-08-smoothed-pork-chop.markdown

 ## Do

 * Pop the chops and half the flour in a bag, shake to coat and flatten them out a bit with a rolling pin
 * Put the pan on a reasonable heat, add the oil and the chops.
-Cook until the meat it gcooked though.
+Cook until the meat it cooked though.
 Crisp the fat if you can
 * Pop the chops to one side and cook the onion down in the fat until golden but not crispy (10 minutes or so)
 * Crunch the fennel and black pepper and add to the pan, sizzle for a few minutes
 * Add the rest of the flour and cook out
-* Add the stock and stir vigerously until it starts to thicken
+* Add the stock and stir vigorously until it starts to thicken
 * Add the cream and chops, reduce the heat right down and bubble together for a few minutes.
 Try to not let it split like I did.

 Serve with a starch and a green veg.
 I went for nutty brown rice and peas, because they're so easily eaten with a spoon :D